SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/README.md

       ![API_Bill](./img/API_Portal_Bill.png)

-  * Here you can see the detailed architecture diagram of the API Monetization with Strip mission scope.
+  * Here you can see the detailed architecture diagram of the API Monetization with Stripe mission scope.

   ![API Monetization with Stripe - Solution Diagram](../images/api_monetization_solution_diagram.png)